serialport/node-serialport/README.md

 ² Windows 7, 8, 10, and 10 IoT are supported, but our CI tests only Windows Server 2012 R2.

 ³ OSX 10.4 Tiger and above are supported, but our CI tests only 10.9.5 Mavericks with Xcode 6.1.

+Until Issue #1221 is closed windows will suffer high cpu reads and writes and will require a `UV_THREADPOOL_SIZE` environment variable to be set to 1 + the number of ports you wish to open at a time.
+(Defaults to `4` which supports 3 ports).

 ## Installation Instructions